- Handles litigation and appellate work for Indian tribes across the United States.

 - Obtained court approval for two historic, highly complex Indian water rights settlements.

-Mr. Godfrey frequently represents Indian tribes and has litigated high-stakes cases in areas such as breach of trust, gaming, oil and gas, water rights, contracts, and elections.
-He has extensive experience in litigation against the United States and its executive agencies.
-He was trial counsel in cases that led to the largest settlement ever by an Indian tribe suing the United States.
+Merrill Godfrey is a seasoned litigator who represents Indian tribes and tribal entities.
+He has successfully argued and negotiated high-stakes cases in areas such as breach of trust, gaming, oil and gas, water rights, contracts and elections.
+Merrill has extensive experience in litigation against the United States government and its executive agencies.

 - Represented AMERIND, a tribally owned federal corporation that provides insurance to tribes and tribal entities, in a dispute with a tribal housing authority to enforce contractual terms preserving tribal sovereign immunity and specifying jurisdiction for dispute resolution.
 Obtained an injunction against the tribal housing authority to prevent further litigation in tribal court in violation of the contract.
 Also argued successfully before the housing authority’s own tribal court of appeals, which issued a ruling upholding AMERIND’s tribal sovereign immunity.

 - Represented the Crow Tribe as lead trial counsel in litigation to approve a historic water settlement.
 The tribe had a federally approved water compact, but more than a hundred individual tribal members and others filed objections, which threatened to derail the necessary judicial approval of the compact in Montana Water Court.
 Obtained a judgment overruling the objections, and the compact was judicially approved and implemented.
 In a rare case where a tribal water settlement was litigated to conclusion, brought extensive experience in litigating technical subject matter and federal Indian law.